SAP SE Stock Gives Every Indication Of Being Fairly Valued

 Link: These companies may deliever higher future returns at reduced risk.

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
 SAP SE has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $32 billion and earnings of $5.395 a share.
 Its operating margin is 23.98%, which ranks better than 92% of the companies in Software industry.
-Overall, GuruFocus ranks the profitability of SAP SE at 9 out of 10, which indicates strong profitability.
+Overall, the profitability of SAP SE is ranked 9 out of 10, which indicates strong profitability.
 This is the revenue and net income of SAP SE over the past years:

-One of the most important factors in the valuation of a company is growth.
-Long-term stock performance is closely correlated with growth according to GuruFocus research.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of SAP SE is 5.7%, which ranks in the middle range of the companies in Software industry.
-The 3-year average EBITDA growth is 14.5%, which ranks in the middle range of the companies in Software industry.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of SAP SE is 5.7%, which ranks in the middle range of the companies in Software industry.
+The 3-year average EBITDA growth rate is 14.5%, which ranks in the middle range of the companies in Software industry.

-One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
-During the past 12 months, SAP SE's ROIC is 8.33 while its WACC came in at 3.67.
+We want to have the return on invested capital higher than the weighted cost of capital.
+For the past 12 months, SAP SE's return on invested capital is 8.33, and its cost of capital is 3.72.
 The historical ROIC vs WACC comparison of SAP SE is shown below:

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.